Sim-Lz/Machine-Learning-Image-Classification/README.md

-# Image-Classification-ReplyxLuiss-782201
+# Machine Learning: Image Classification
-Machine Learning Project developed by Simone Granato (784641), Simone Luzi(782201) and Emiliano Trombetta (781521)
+Machine Learning Challenge commissioned by Reply s.p.a.

 In this repository you can find:
 - Reply_dataset: The dataset provided by Reply, properly labeled into 10 classes for the task of image classification